JeannieFallon/homelab-net/02_ansible-ctl-node/01_create-debian-vm.md

           from the file or a hash listed on the ISO's download page.
    - Once the upload is complete, you should see the ISO listed on ISO Images tab.

 3. **Create the VM**
    - In the Proxmox web UI, click **Create VM** in the upper right
    - Use the following options to configure the VM:
        - **General**
          - Node: Select your Proxmox node (likely `pve`)
          - VM ID: Default value is sufficient unless you have designed an ID schema for organization
          - Name: `ansible-ctl`
          - Check the box for *Advanced* options at the bottom of the tab
        - **OS**
          - ISO Image: Select the Debian ISO uploaded in the previous step
          - Guest OS: Choose `Linux`
          - Version: `5.x - 2.6 Kernel` (safe default for Debian Bookworm)
        - **System**
          - Graphic Card: Default
          - Machine: `q35`
            - `q35` provides a modern virtual chipset with PCIe and UEFI support
          - BIOS: Select **OVMF (UEFI)**
            - **Note**: this assumes that your hardware supports UEFI, like the Intel NUC that was used to stand up Proxmox in the previous section
          - EFI Storage: Choose available EFI storage location, likely `local-lvm`
            - **Note**: you can confirm available EFI storage at `Datacenter > Storage > local-lvm > Content`
          - SCSI Controller: Use **VirtIO SCSI Single** for optimal performance
            - **Note**: For a storage-heavy VM to be used as a media server, NAS, or database node, use plain VirtIO SCSI
          - Check **QEMU Agent** to install the guest agent later
        - **Disks**
          - Bus/Device: `SCSI`
            - **Note**: Although VirtIO Block may be technically faster in raw I/O benchmarks, SCSI paired with VirtIO SCSI is a better choice to support hotplugging, more flexibility for back-ups and snapshots, and better integration with QEMU Guest Agent features
          - Disk size: 32 GiB
          - Cache: `Default (no cache)`
          - Storage: Select your desired storage pool
        - **CPU**
          - Socket: 1
          - Cores: 2
          - Type: use `host` to mirror the physical CPU for maximum performance
            - **Note**: ideal for single-node homelabs, but not portable across hosts
        - **Memory**
          - Memory: 4096 MB (4 GB)
          - Uncheck box for *Ballooning Device*
            - **Note**: you can enable if you want dynamic memory control
        - **Network**
          - Bridge: Default (typically `vmbr0`)
          - Model: `VirtIO (paravirtualized)`
          - MAC address: Leave default unless you need a reserved one
          - Uncheck box for *Firewall*
        - **Confirm**
          - Review all settings
          - Click **Finish** to create the VM

-3. **Start VM and install Debian**
+4. **Start VM and install Debian**
     - In the Proxmox web UI, select the new `ansible-ctl` VM
     - Navigate to the *Console* tab and power on the VM
     - Once the VM boots, choose the "Graphical install" option
     - The following installation options are recommended for a lightweight, CLI-based Debian server environment:
        - **Language and Locale**
           - Select your preferred language and location
        - **Configure the network**
           - Hostname: `ansible-ctl`
               - **Note**: match the VM name for consistent inventory and DNS mapping
           - Domain name: `local`
               - **Note**: this gives the VM an FQDN of `ansible-ctl.local`, which improves internal DNS or mDNS resolution on a LAN, ensures FQDN consistency for tools like Netdata or Prometheus, and helps with log clarity and system identification
        - **User and Passwords**
             - Set a strong root password
             - Create a non-elevated user
        - **Configure the clock**
          - Select your preferred time zone
        - **Partition disks**
-            - Choose **Guided - Use entire disk**
+         - Choose "Guided - Use entire disk"
-            - Select SCSI disk listed, with disk size matching that set during VM creation
+         - Select SCSI disk listed (disk size should roughly match that set during VM creation)
          - Select "All files in one partition"
          - Select "Finish partitioning"
          - You will need to explicitly confirm "yes" to write changes to disk
        - **Configure package manager**
          - Select defaults and your geographic location for optimal mirror selection
        - **Software Selection**
-            - Uncheck **Debian Desktop Environment** for efficient, headless server
+         - Uncheck "Debian Desktop Environment" options for efficient, headless server
-            - Check **SSH server**
+         - Check "SSH server"
-            - Check **standard system utilities**
+         - Check "standard system utilities"
     - After installation completes:
       - Reboot the VM and verify login via Proxmox Console
       - Log in with your created user